Dung24-6/Dung24-6/README.md

 _**Aerodynamically the bumblebee shouldn't be able to fly, but the bumblebee doesn't know that, so it goes on flying anyway.**_

 Mary Kay Ash

+_**When I dare to be powerful, to use my strength in the service of my vision, then it becomes less and less important whether I am afraid.**_

+Audre Lorde